lebergarrett/hardcore-mc-network/README.md

 # mc-network

-Minecraft Server network using Ansible, Docker COntainers, and possibly more in the future
+Minecraft Server network using Ansible, Docker Containers, and possibly more in the future

 ## Getting Started